MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 A Dynamics 365 Guides HoloLens user can collaborate with:

-- A Teams desktop user (PC or Mac) on a one-to-one call, group call, or scheduled meeting set up through Teams or Outlook.
+- A Teams desktop user (PC or Mac) on a one-to-one call, group call, or scheduled meeting.
 To learn more about different combinations of HoloLens and Teams users on group calls, see [Group calls](#group-calls).

 - A Dynamics 365 Remote Assist mobile user on a one-to-one or group call.